 The financial statements were prepared in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO).
-ASNPO are part of Canadian generally accepted accounting principles (GAAP).

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Revenue recognition

 The Association follows the deferral method of accounting for contributions.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable, if they can be reasonably estimated and collection is reasonably assured.